Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 | Status | Select | Draft / Confirmed |

-- Rollups: Surface "number of open action items" right on the note to prevent forgotten follow-ups
+- Rollups: surface "number of open action items" right on the note to prevent forgotten follow-ups

-Notion AI Meeting Notes — Exact Specs (2026)
+Notion AI Meeting Notes — the 2026 specs

-- Business Plan or higher required (effectively unavailable on Plus and Free)
+- Business plan or higher required (effectively unavailable on Plus and Free)

-- macOS 13+ / Latest Windows
+- macOS 13+ / latest Windows required

 - 10 hours per user per day; speaker labeling is English-only